-Cantus is the recipient of numerous awards, including Chorus America’s highest honor, the Margaret Hillis Award for Choral Excellence (2009), as well as Chorus America’s Education Outreach Award (2011).
-Cantus was also the 2010-2011 Artist in Residence on Minnesota Public Radio and American Public Media’s Performance Today.
+Cantus is the recipient of three prestigious Chorus America awards, including the 2016 Dale Warland Singers Commission Award (Presented in partnership with the American Composers Forum), the Margaret Hillis Award for Choral Excellence and the Education Outreach Award.
+Cantus was also Artist in Residence on Minnesota Public Radio and on American Public Media’s Performance Today.

 Integral to the Cantus mission is its commitment to preserve and deepen music education in the schools.
 Cantus works with more than 5,000 students each year in master class and workshop settings across the country.
-Now in its eighth year, the award-winning High School Residency program brings Cantus into Minnesota schools several times a year for mentoring with a culminating public concert in the spring.
+Now in its eleventhyear, the award-winning High School Residency program brings Cantus into Minnesota schools several times a year for mentoring anda culminating public concert in the spring.

 Cantus: The exquisite feel-good chorus maneuvered the Basilica acoustics

 Classical Classroom, Episode 75: The Democracy Of Chamber Music With Cantus

 Fall Preview from RDPR: Moser, Meyers, López, Mulligan, Cantus, Seraphic Fire, Tertulia, Dover Quartet